mariaalouisaa/wordle-copycat/README.md

 - Progress bars to display the percentage of wins
 - Responsive design
 - DOM manipulation
+- Stats saves to localStorage()
+- GET requests made to [WordAPI](https://developer.wordnik.com/) to fetch random word on every page load!

 ---

-## Still to come...
+## Still to do...

-- Stats saved to localStorage
-- WordAPI linked to generate random word daily
+- Visual feedback to a user if a word entered is not a word
+- Testing & code refactor

 ### Project screenshots